angular/angular-cli/packages/schematics/angular/README.md

-class | Creates a new, generic class definition in the given or default project component | Creates a new, generic component definition in the given or default project directive | Creates a new, generic directive definition in the given or default project e2e | Generates a new, generic end-to-end test definition for the given or default project enum | Generates a new, generic enum definition for the given or default project guard | Generates a new, generic route guard definition in the given or default project interceptor | Creates a new, generic interceptor definition in the given or default project
+class | Creates a new, generic class definition in the given or default project component | Creates a new, generic component definition in the given or default project directive | Creates a new, generic directive definition in the given or default project enum | Generates a new, generic enum definition for the given or default project guard | Generates a new, generic route guard definition in the given or default project interceptor | Creates a new, generic interceptor definition in the given or default project